-Which finish?
 Depending on the look you want, when it comes to finish, there’s everything from oiled and brushed at one end of the spectrum to highly varnished at the other.
 While oiled and brushed is a slightly less resistant option than varnished, it is easier to spot repair if you need to, so each option has its pros and cons.
 That said, it’s a good idea, whichever finish you opt for, to choose a pre-finished product because your hallway is the one part of the house which is likely to cause chaos should you need lots of time to complete your project.

 Practical things that’ll help…